Aricoins/Aricoins/README.md

 🎯 1,000+ contributions in the last year
 🚀 Multiple production-ready projects
-⚖️ Experience building LegalTech & HealthTech platforms
+⚖️ Experience building LegalTech and HealthTech platforms
 🤖 Applied AI in real-world systems
 ☁️ Strong focus on cloud-native architectures